Colorado Supreme Court justices question whether the state can bar Trump from the 2024 ballot

 “If it was so important that the president be included, I come back to the question, Why not spell it out?"
 Justice Carlos A. Samour Jr. said.
 “Why not include president and vice president in the way they spell out senator or representative?”

 Jason Murray, attorney for the petitioners, argued that the clause "applies to any office,” which he said would include the presidency.
-He cited a law dictionary from the era and and exchanges between lawmakers debating the amendment at the time to underscore the point.
+He said it would be ridiculous for the amendment's framers, who were trying to keep former members of the Confederacy from retaking power, to have intended otherwise.

 “We think the text here is very clear,” he said.

-An attorney representing Trump, Scott Gessler, said it should be assumed that the amendment's drafters chose the words with care and that the presidency would be protected through the votes of the presidential electors.
-Several of the justices pushed back, questioning whether such an argument would have allowed Jefferson Davis, who was president of the confederacy, to become president if the electors voted that way.
+An attorney representing Trump, Scott Gessler, said it should be assumed that the amendment's drafters chose the words with care and meant to exclude the presidency.
+Several of the justices pushed back, questioning whether such an argument would have allowed Jefferson Davis, who was president of the Confederacy, to become president if the electors voted that way.

 “That would be the rule of democracy at work,” Gessler responded.

+In the Minnesota case, the justices did not rule on the merits but said state law allows political parties to put whomever they want on the primary ballot.
+It left open the possibility that the plaintiffs could file a new 14th Amendment challenge during the general election.

+In Michigan, the judge found that Trump had followed state law in qualifying for the primary ballot and that it should be up to Congress to decide whether the 14th Amendment disqualifies him.
+That state's supreme court on Wednesday declined to hear the appeal immediately, saying it should first be considered by the state court of appeals.

-On Wednesday before the state's high court, attorneys bickered over the district judge's finding that Trump's actions related to the Capitol attack — which was intended to halt certification of the presidential vote — met the definition of an insurrection.
+On Wednesday before Colorado's high court, attorneys bickered over the district judge's finding that Trump's actions related to the Capitol attack — which was intended to halt certification of Democrat Joe Biden's victory — met the definition of an insurrection.

 “There has to be a real public use of force to prevent or hinder the execution of the Constitution of the United States,” said Eric Olson, an attorney for the plaintiffs.
 “And here there can be no doubt that trying to disrupt the peaceful transition of power by stopping the counting of the electoral votes is hindering the execution of the Constitution.”